Bobby Eaton: Professional wrestling style and persona

 At the outset of his career, Eaton wrestled as a babyface.
 After joining The Midnight Express, he adopted the villainous persona of "Beautiful" Bobby Eaton.
 In the mid-1990s, upon teaming with Lord Steven Regal, Eaton became Earl Robert Eaton, a haughty supposed aristocrat.

 Eaton wrestled in a technical style.
-His principal finishing move was the Alabama Jam, a diving legdrop.
-During his stint as Earl Robert Eaton, he renamed it the Tower of London.
-His signature moves included a spinning neckbreaker and an armbar DDT known as the Divorce Court for its purported ability to cause a shoulder separation.
+His principal finishing move was the "Alabama Jam", a diving legdrop.
+During his stint as Earl Robert Eaton, he renamed it the "Tower of London".
+His signature moves included a spinning neckbreaker and an armbar DDT known as the "Divorce Court" for its purported ability to cause a separated shoulder.

 Eaton was highly regarded for his psychology and timing.
 Former tag team partner William Regal noted Eaton's "incredible precision to everything he did", timing, control, and ability to improvise.
 Writing in 2006, ring announcer Gary Michael Cappetta described Eaton as "one of the most flawless workers still active in the business".
 Fellow wrestler Stone Cold Steve Austin described wrestling Eaton as "a night off" due to Eaton's in-ring offense that looked convincing but did not hurt his opponents.

 For much of his career, Eaton was a tag team wrestler.
 As one-half of The Midnight Express, he utilized "quick tags" and "innovative double-team maneuvers".
 Missy Hyatt described The Midnight Express as being able to "go forty-five minutes in the ring and never repeat a move".